bertanasco/Spark-Java-ReactJs/README.md

 # Spark-Java-ReactJs

-A todo app that uses SparkJava (Java8) and ReactJs ES6
+A todo app that uses SparkJava (Java8) and ReactJs ES6 without npm